5nafprodude/5nafprodude/README.md

 ---

 ## 🔨 What I’m building
-- 🕹️ VRChat tools (avatar loaders, random fun utilities)
 - 🎮 Mods for Unity-based games (using BepInEx, because why not)
-- ⛏️ Minecraft server tools, custom GUIs, and modpacks
-- ⚙️ Random scripts and bots that make life easier (or just more chaotic)
+- ⚙️ Random scripts that make life easier (or just more chaotic)

 ---